Rattticus/proxychains-format/README.md

 # proxychains-format

-bash script to format popular proxy lists to work with proxychains4
+A bash script that formats popular proxy lists (such as IP:Port or Protocol:IP:Port) into a proxychains4 usable format.